 - 1.1 Trust Housing Association aims to provide homes and services of the highest standard.
-In doing this the Association requires to hold information that relates to it's core social housing activities. - 1.2 This document details the policy framework and the procedures and processes that Trust will follow to ensure compliance with the Freedom of Information (Scotland) Act 2002 (FOISA).
+In doing this the Association requires to hold information that relates to it's core social housing activities. - 1.2 This document details the policy framework and the procedures and processes that Trust will follow to ensure compliance with the Freedom of Information (Scotland) Act 2002 (FOISA) and the Environmental Information (Scotland) Regulations 2004 (EIR).